cake-build/cake-vs/README.md

 ## Templates

-The extension includes an item template for build scripts and a project template for Cake addins.
+The extension includes an item template for build scripts and project templates for Cake modules, addins, and unit tests.

 ![Project Template](art/templates.png)